-Elizabeth Murphy received her B.A. in 1974 and her Ph.D. in biochemistry in 1980 from the University of Pennsylvania.
-From 1980 to 1983, she was a postdoctoral fellow and then an assistant research professor at Duke University Medical Center (DUMC).
+Dr. Elizabeth Murphy received her PhD from the University of Pennsylvania in Biochemistry, followed by postdoctoral studies in Physiology and then an assistant research professor at Duke University Medical Center.
 Before joining the NHLBI in 2006 as the head of the Cardiac Physiology Section, she was the head of the Cell Biology Group at the National Institute of Environmental Health Sciences.
-She was an adjunct professor in the Division of Physiology, Department of Cell Biology at DUMC between 1984 and 2009.
 She became a Fellow of the American Heart Association in 2001 and a Fellow of the International Society for Heart Research in 2007; she received the NHLBI Award for Outstanding Mentorship in 2011.
 Dr. Murphy has authored or co-authored more than 200 papers and reviews.
-She is senior guest editor for Circulation, a consulting editor for Circulation Research, and associate editor for the Journal of Molecular and Cellular Cardiology.
 Dr. Murphy is a member of the American Heart Association-Council of Basic Cardiovascular Research, American Physiological Society, and International Society for Heart Research.
 She served as president of the International Society for Heart Research from 2016 to 2019.
 She serves as Deputy Editor of Circulation Research.
 She is also the North American Coordinator of a Leducq Transatlantic Network of Excellence on Targeting Mitochondria to Treat Heart Disease.
 She received the Peter Harris Research Achievement Award from the International Society for Heart Research in 2020.

 Related Scientific Focus Areas